Christiana Figueres: United Nations Secretary-General candidacy

-On 7 July 2016, Christiana Figueres became the official Costa Rican candidate for the United Nations Secretary General.
+On 7 July 2016, Figueres became the official Costa Rican candidate for the United Nations Secretary General.
 She was an early frontrunner, but decided to withdraw in September after garnishing insufficient support in the third and fourth round of voting.

 During the UN Secretary General debate held by Al Jazeera, Christina Figuerres raised her hand when the candidates were all asked who thought victims of cholera deserved an apology.
 The UN's role in the Haiti cholera outbreak has been widely discussed and criticized.
 The UN peacekeepers may have been the proximate cause for bringing cholera to Haiti.
 Thirty-seven human rights organizations signed a UN Secretary General accountability pledge asking the candidates to take action on two human rights violations that have damaged the United Nations' image: failing to provide remedies for victims of cholera in Haiti, and sexual exploitation and abuse by peacekeepers.
 Despite her stance at the UNSG debates, her office declined to support the pledge."